Strangebrewer/Trivia-Game/README.md

 Bootcamp Week 6, basic homework

 This is the simple version.
 A few challenges, but not too bad.
-The more complex homework this week was a bit more challenging, but also not bad.
-That repo is Trivia_Game-Two.
+You can check it out [here](https://strangebrewer.github.io/08-Trivia-Game/).